dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 For additional information, see the [Kubernetes Topology documentation](https://kubernetes-csi.github.io/docs/topology.html).

-> *NOTE*: In the manifest file of the Dell CSM operator, topology can be enabled by specifying the system name or _systemid_ in the allowed topologies field. _Volumebindingmode_ is also set to _WaitForFirstConsumer_ by default.
+> *NOTE*: In the manifest file of the Container Storage Module operator, topology can be enabled by specifying the system name or _systemid_ in the allowed topologies field. _Volumebindingmode_ is also set to _WaitForFirstConsumer_ by default.

 ## Controller HA